tomwbond/levystag/script.md

 “This farce has gone too far, I say.
 Let order rule and clear the way!”

-**Mercutio:**
-*Laughing, leaning on his sword.*
-“Order, Malvolio?
-Bah!
-This is a game!
-A game of madness—misrule in name!”

-**First Witch:**
-*Raising her hand.*
-“Quiet, fools!
-The trial begins,
-Hamlet must face the misrule sins.”

-*The Witches motion to a set of three tasks, displayed in the forest—each one representing a challenge Hamlet must face in the trial.
-The trial itself is meant to determine whether Hamlet has the "chaotic spirit" necessary to rule over misrule.*

 ---

 ## Task 1: A Fool’s Wisdom

 *The Witches present Hamlet with a riddle, meant to test his wit and ability to think like a fool.
-Mercutio, Falstaff, and Sir Toby all chime in with their own twisted interpretations.*
+Sir Toby Belch, Falstaff, and Malvolio all chime in with their own twisted interpretations.*

-**Second Witch:**
+**First Witch:**
 “To rule misrule, you must think askew,
 Solve this riddle, if you can pursue.”

-**Third Witch:**
+**Second Witch:**
 “What grows larger the more you take away?”

 *Hamlet ponders, while the others try to confuse him.*